 My approach is integrative - this means I work within a variety of therapeutic approaches, allowing me to draw on the elements that I feel will work best for you.
 Counselling is a collaborative process and my aim is to work with you so that you get the most out of our time together.
 I also offer sandplay therapy - sandplay is a non-verbal way of working using a sandbox with toy figures and symbols to create scenes of miniature worlds that may reflect and give a visual representation to some of your inner thoughts, struggles, and concerns.

 I have experience of working with adults facing a number of difficulties and concerns, and offer both short or long-term counselling.

-I offer a FREE 30-minute face-to-face meeting in my counselling room at 21, St Cuthberts Street in the centre of Bedford.
+I offer a FREE 30-minute face-to-face meeting either in my counselling room at 21, St Cuthberts Street in the centre of Bedford or via phone or a Zoom call.
 This is to see how it might feel for us to work together, for you to ask any questions you may have, and to explore your hopes for therapy.
 Please contact me if you would like to arrange this.